OTooleMichael/orca/readme.md

     - upon invocation command: 10 sec for "acknowledged" / "task-started"
     - upon "acknowledged": 10 min for "task-started"
     - upon "task-started": 30 min for "task-completed"
-- This framework prevents the common problem of seemingly disconnected code changes of one team, breaking downstream code of another team, as it aims to provide truly integrated testing across the whole data pipeline [generation to dashboard], and correctly identifies and notifies the responsible team.

 (there's more written down but it's too late to paste/refrac it all tonight)